 White paint is more durable than whitewash.
 That’s because white paint is formulated with extra additives that make the finish resistant to different elements.

 But, whitewash requires less maintenance and can last for several years.
 That’s because it has a rustic appearance that doesn’t show imperfections.
 This means that even if most of the coating is removed, you wouldn’t notice.

 White paint offers a shiny and thick appearance.
 The white paint will completely cover the wood grain if used over stained wood.
 On the other hand, whitewash offers a rustic dull, and off-white appearance.
 If used over stained wood, it gives the stain underneath a rustic look/finish.
 It’s a perfect finish for antiques.

 Wood stain must dry for 24 hours before whitewashing.
-This gives the stain enough time to dry and harden to withstand sanding and support a whitewash coating.
+This gives wood stain enough time to dry and harden to withstand sanding and support additional coatings.

-However, the dry time of the stain depends on the type (water or oil-based), room temperature, number of coats, and humidity levels.
-The stain will take longer to dry during moist conditions because its solvent takes longer to evaporate.
+However, the exact dry time of wood stain depends on the type of stain (oil or water-based), thickness of the coat, room temperature, and humidity levels.
+Wood stain will take longer to dry in moist conditions (high humidity) because its solvent takes longer to evaporate.

-To know if the coating is dry enough for whitewashing, sand it with fine-grit sandpaper.
+To know if wood stain is dry enough for whitewashing, sand it with fine-grit sandpaper.
 If the sandpaper gets clogged, the coating isn’t dry enough.
 If the sandpaper moves freely, the coating is dry enough.